sorbet/sorbet/website/docs/error-reference.md

 ## 7030

-This kind of error generally occurs when we try to use generic types in pattern
+This error is consistently used when the user is trying (implicitly or explicitly) to call some method on a Sorbet type (e.g. `T::Array[Integer]`) which would actually return a Sorbet-runtime representation of a type.

-matching:
+This error generally occurs when generic types are used in pattern matching:

 ```rb
 def get_value(input)